China shares fall again as Beijing scrambles to calm markets

 Despite a slowing economy, China's main stock indexes had more than doubled over the year to mid-June, when a sudden swoon

-that wiped out as much as $4 trillion in stock market capitalization in a matter of weeks.
+that wiped out as much as $4 trillion in stock market capitalisation in a matter of weeks.

-Markets finally began stabilizing in the second week of July after a barrage of official support measures.
-China's central bank cut interest rates, brokerages formed stabilization funds and regulators lifted restrictions on pensions and insurers investing in stocks.
+Markets finally began stabilising in the second week of July after a barrage of official support measures.
+China's central bank cut interest rates, brokerages formed stabilisation funds and regulators lifted restrictions on pensions and insurers investing in stocks.

 Much of the gains since then have been given up in recent days, with Chinese shares now down around 30 percent from their mid-June peak.